bitfield/gmachine/README.md

 1. Creates a new G-machine.
 2. Sets the contents of the first memory location to 1 (the opcode for `nop`).
 3. Calls `Run()` on the machine.
-4. Tests that the machine's `P` register contains the value `2`.
-If not, the test should fail with a message like `"want P == 2, got ..."`
+4. Tests that the machine's `pc` register contains the value `2`.
+If not, the test should fail with a message like `"want pc == 2, got ..."`

 The test should fail, we expect, because we haven't yet implemented the `nop` instruction.
 If we've strictly obeyed the test-driven development process, we haven't even implemented a loop in the `Run()` method, or read any instructions from memory, because we didn't need to until now.
 So the test should fail because `pc` contains 1 instead of 2.